Historical Observations Of Gynocentrism In America

 • Wright, P. (2020).
 Gynocentrism As A Narcissistic Pathology.
 New Male Studies, 9(1).

-English language qualities associated with the Greek Storge
+English language synonyms for the Greek notion of Storge

 There is no precise equivalent of the word storge in the English language, although ‘pairbonding’ and ‘attachment’ come close enough to being synonyms.
-So I asked various AI to provide a further list of English words that approximate or define the Greek word for love Storge.
+So I asked various AI to provide a further list of English words that approximate the Greek word Storge.

 BING COPILOT: